MALJDano/TwitterClone/TwitterCloneUi/README.md

 - **Unique Design Elements:** Incorporated unique design elements to differentiate our website while maintaining familiarity for users.

 ### Deployment
-- **GitHub Repository:** Deployed our project using GitHub Pages for easy access and sharing.
+- **Netlify:** Deployed our project using Netlify for easy access and sharing.

 ## Team Collaboration